 Feature #1: Cloud-managed RDSH Pools

 We are excited to announce the industry’s first cloud-managed, published RDSH application farms.
-Traditional remote-app architectures like XenApp were designed in the client-server era where the “controller” and the RD session hosts were all running in the same LAN.
+Traditional remote-app architectures were designed in the client-server era where the “controller” and the RD session hosts were all running in the same LAN.
 As customers are migrating to multi-site architectures and a large number of customers are looking at easy cross-site failover or DR solutions, a new design for managing large, multi-site and multi-geo application farms is highly desirable.

 We are extending our VDI architecture to manage RDS hosts directly from the Workspot Cloud.
 RDS hosts run the Microsoft remote desktop session host service.
 They are managed directly from the Workspot cloud using an agent.
 There is no “connector” in the middle.
 Each RD host runs an agent that talks directly to the Workspot Cloud over port 443.
 The architecture is location agnostic.
 RDS Hosts can run on any hypervisor and any location.
 This provides unprecedented flexibility to Workspot customers.